Academics » Curriculum

 Semester | Grade 12; Credit: 1/2

 American Government surveys the institution of government from a Christian perspective.
-Focus is given to the form of American democracy as its has developed from 1776 to the present with special emphasis on an examination of the Constitution as the basis of our form of democracy.
+Focus is given to the form of American democracy as it has developed from 1776 to the present, with special emphasis on an examination of the Constitution as the basis of our form of democracy.

 AP Psychology ** +